SATELLITE VOTING Satellite Voting Let's make every vote count!

 A money crunch may deter some counties from enjoying the added convenience of satellite voting.

+This year, West Virginia lawmakers passed a law allowing counties to establish early voting at locations throughout the state.
+However, no money was appropriated, so counties have to pay for it.
+The upside of the dilemma is an increase in voter interest and participation.
+Early voting has steadily grown in popularity with nearly 154,000 voters casting their ballots early last year.
+That’s a 22 percent increase over previous years.
 It’s encouraging to see more people becoming actively involved in the political process.
 There’s been an increase in the number of registered voters, and statistics show a healthy crop of new voters who reached the legal age by the last election.

 Satellite Voting encourages wider participation